 Remember that Proverbs is written by the head of a nation to advise his son who would soon take over his duties.
 What principles can we glean from the king’s advice to his son regarding how to best manage a country’s budget?
 I think you’ll find this study worth the time—a doubling down on this subject of fiscal responsibility.
 Here is God’s help and advice on how to tame the beast.
-Read on, beloved.

 Scripture speaks of God’s creation and ownership of the world in numerous passages.
 For instance, God states in Psalm 50:10, “For every beast of the forest is Mine, the cattle on a thousand hills.”
-Psalm 24:1 states, “The earth is the Lord’s, and all it contains, the world, and those who dwell in it.”
+Psalm 24:1 states, The earth is the Lord’s, and all it contains, the world, and those who dwell in it.

 God’s Word also declares His sovereignty, a theological term describing the unlimited power and control of God over nature, history, and the affairs of mankind (cf. Isaiah 45:9– 19, Romans 8:18–39).
 In truth, God ultimately owns and controls everything!

-Biblically then, you and I are the stewards of God’s creation, of what God owns.
+Biblically then, you and I are the stewards of God’s creation—of what God owns.
 For those who have trusted in Christ, an attitude of stewardship is a necessary requirement of obedience.
-Paul portrays this in 1 Corinthians 9:17, stating, “I have a stewardship entrusted to me.”
-Earlier in the same epistle, he writes under the inspiration of the Holy Spirit, “In this case, moreover, it is required of stewards that one be found trustworthy” (4:2).
-I hope you have come to the nation’s capital with this motive and understanding.
-Do you clearly see yourself entrusted by God with a stewardship responsibility—not only in terms of your personal and familial life but in terms of how you manage the state?
+Paul portrays this in 1 Corinthians 9:17, stating, I have a stewardship entrusted to me.
+Earlier in the same epistle, he writes under the inspiration of the Holy Spirit: In this case, moreover, it is required of stewards that one be found trustworthy (4:2).
+I hope you have come to the nation’s capitol with this motive and understanding.
+Do you clearly see yourself entrusted by God with a stewardship responsibility—not only in terms of your personal and familial life but in terms of how you manage the State?

 II.
 BALANCE THE ANNUAL BUDGET

-The first principle Solomon would advise you to incorporate as a public servant is found in Romans 13:8, “Owe nothing to anyone.”
-Paul is not prohibiting borrowing per se.
+The first principle Solomon would advise you to incorporate as a public servant is found in Romans 13:8, Owe nothing to anyone.… Paul is not prohibiting borrowing per se.
 Notice he didn’t say “borrow from no one.”
 This understanding of Romans 13:8 is buoyed by the fact that God does make allowance for borrowing in other passages, such as Matthew 5:42 and Luke 6:34.
-Furthermore, capitalism, as we have seen in previous studies, is scripturally based.
-And for capitalism to work, there must be good borrowing practices.
-Paul’s prohibition on owing relates not to prohibiting responsible borrowing per se, but to borrow without the ability to fulfill one’s financial obligations.
-Accordingly, to be a good steward, one must be wise and plan well to avoid overextension, be it personal or national.
+Furthermore, capitalism is scripturally based.
+And for capitalism to work, good borrowing policies must be practiced.
+Paul’s prohibition on owing relates not to responsible borrowing per se, but to borrowing without the ability to fulfill one’s financial obligations.
+Accordingly, being a good steward requires being wise and planning well to avoid overextension, be it personal or national.

-Another passage to add to Romans 13:8 is Proverbs 22:7.
-Solomon says here that, “The borrower becomes the lender’s slave.”
-This passage too is often misinterpreted.
-It doesn’t mean that borrowing is sinful.
+Another passage to add to Romans 13:8 is Proverbs 22:7b.
+Solomon says, The borrower becomes the lender’s slave.
+This passage, which is also often misinterpreted, doesn’t mean that borrowing is sinful.
 In fact, its instruction is aimed at lenders more than at borrowers.
-Context bears out that it is a warning against abusive lending practices.
+Context bears out that this verse warns against abusive lending practices.
 Informed by this passage, America has laws that prohibit lender abuse; borrowers should not (and in America cannot lawfully) be exploited.
-Solomon is saying to his son Rehoboam that without governmental oversight, lenders will often take unfair advantage of those to whom they lend; they will make borrowers their slaves if they don’t watch out.
+Solomon is saying to his son Rehoboam that without governmental oversight, lenders will often take unfair advantage of those to whom they lend; the lenders will make borrowers their slaves if the borrowers aren’t prudent and cautious.

-And there are many examples of nations lending to other nations and then, when the debt cannot be repaid, the lending nation becomes usurious in collecting, taking unfair advantage, resulting in various kinds of enslavement.
+And there are many examples of nations lending to other nations, and then when the debt cannot be repaid, the lending nation becomes usurious in collecting, taking unfair advantage, resulting in various kinds of enslavement.